Foxel05/Finance-TransactionCategorizer/README.md

 2. Create a new branch for your feature or bugfix.
 3. Commit your changes and push to your fork.
 4. Submit a pull request with a detailed description of your changes.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+## Acknowledgments

+- [Niiknow/Bayes](https://github.com/niiknow/bayes) for the Naive Bayes implementation.
+- [Tailwind CSS](https://tailwindcss.com/) and [Flowbite](https://flowbite.com/) for the frontend design.

+---

+## Contact

+For questions or feedback, please open an issue on GitHub or contact the maintainer directly.